-The Collections Development Policy 2018-2023 was written after a series of meetings between the Director and Curator of the Crafts Study Centre (CSC) and expert advisors on the Acquisition Committee, within their specialist subject groupings.
+The previous Collections Development Policy for the period 2018-2023 was written after a series of meetings between the Director and Curator of the Crafts Study Centre (CSC) and expert advisors on the Acquisition Committee, within their specialist subject groupings.
+In December 2020, Trustee Deirdre Figueiredo addressed the Committee at a special meeting to introduce the issue of diversity - or lack thereof - in the CSC's collecting and collections, and it was recommended that the Committee review and revise Section 4 of the Policy (Themes and priorities for future collecting).
+The Committee met on several occasions throughout 2021 to work on these revisions.